nulogy/terragrunt-modules/modules/rabbitmq_cluster/README.md

 * `cd ~/src/nulogy_rabbitmq_2`
 * Use the `build_ami` script: `AWS_PROFILE=your_aws_profile_name build_ami`

 These servers are intended to be immutable.
-If changes are required, the cluster should be terminated and rebuilt from a new AMI rather than updated in-place.
+If changes are required, a new AMI should be applied.
+The rules will do this in a rolling fashion.